JamesSkemp/words/content/post/xml-creation-part-02.md

 +++
 title = "XML creation: Part 2"
-summary = "In this guide, I'll be creating an XML file to store the Playstation games I own, and ultimately make the XML file 'pretty' for Web browsers.
+description = "In this guide, I'll be creating an XML file to store the Playstation games I own, and ultimately make the XML file 'pretty' for Web browsers.
 In part two, I'll be creating the layout, that I think will work. [slnet0514:14f06e8e-c839-4c24-bd42-92ed61c72916]" draft = false comments = true date = "2007-12-26T23:00:00-06:00"